 In mid-2016, the Company was renamed BCI Minerals to reflect its evolving asset portfolio whilst acknowledging the history of BC Iron.

-BCI released DFS results from the Mardie Project in June 2020, which demonstrated outstanding technical and economic outcomes.
+BCI released Definitive Feasibility Study results from the Mardie Project in June 2020, which demonstrated outstanding technical and economic outcomes.
 These results were further optimised in April 2021 confirming that Mardie can become a Tier 1 asset categorised by its long life, top quartile scale, lowest quartile operating costs and high quality salt and SOP products.
-The Company is committed to moving the project towards development in 2021.
+The Company is committed to moving the project towards development in 2022.